Albert, Texas: Early history

 The first white settlers were George Cauley, Ben White, Sr., and a man named Jacobs.
 Around 1877, blacksmith Fritz Wilke, George Maenius, and John Petri moved from Fredericksburg seeking pasture for their cattle.
 Wilke bought land from a man named Elmeier, who was robbed and murdered years later.

 The Martinsburg post office operated from 1877 to 1886.
-In 1892, Martinsburg got a new post office and a new name, after Albert Luckenbach sold his store in Luckenbach, and arrived to register a new post office in town, under the name Albert.
+In 1892, Martinsburg got a new post office and a new name, after Albert Luckenbach sold his store in Luckenbach; he arrived to register a new post office in town, under the name Albert.

-A school was established in 1891, and in 1897 postmaster Otto Schumann opened the town's first store.
+A school was established in 1891; in 1897, postmaster Otto Schumann opened the town's first store.
 In 1900 a new school building was erected; 36th President of the United States Lyndon Baines Johnson was briefly enrolled there as a boy.
 A local Lutheran mission, the Lutheran Church of Stonewall, was established in 1902 which Johnson attended.

 Albert, originally known as Martinsburg, was founded in the late 1870s by settlers from Fredericksburg, TX.
 The town was renamed May 24, 1892 when Wilhelmina Sophie “Minnie” Luckenbach opened a post office that she named for her husband, Carl Albert Luckenbach.

 Population decline

-Albert had 50 residents in 1925, only 4 in 1964, and 25 in 1972.
-By 1985 the store had been torn down, the school converted into a community club, and the dance hall a storage locker, though Albert still had 25 residents and two businesses.
-The population would stay at 25 through 2000, but by 2007, the town had been all but abandoned.
+Albert had 50 residents in 1925, only four in 1964, and 25 in 1972.
+By 1985, the store had been torn down, the school converted into a community club, and the dance hall into a storage locker; however, Albert still had 25 residents and two businesses.
+The population would stay at 25 through 2000; by 2007, the town had been all but abandoned.